Julius-Java/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley - script displays a confused smiley 2-hellofile - displays the content of a file 3-twofiles - displays content of two files
+4-lastlines - displays the last 10 lines of /etc/passwd